Get Involved

 Inflation may be cooling, but health insurance premiums are on the rise.

-On average, health insurers participating in the small group market next year are seeking an 11.2 percent increase in insurance policy premiums.
-Similarly, insurers participating in the individual market, including policies available through the Affordable Care Act’s health insurance exchange, are requesting a 10.5 percent bump in premiums.
+On average, health insurers participating in Michigan’s small group market next year are seeking an 11.2 percent increase in insurance policy premiums.
+Similarly, insurers in the individual market, including policies sold through the Affordable Care Act’s health insurance exchange, are requesting a 10.5 percent bump in premiums for 2025.
 If approved by the state, these would be the largest increases in health insurance premiums since 2018.

 While K-12 public schools don’t participate in either of these insurance markets, Michigan school districts are likely to see similar rate hikes this fall when insurers share their 2025 plans and pricing with the state’s nearly-900 traditional public, charter public, and intermediate school districts.
 And, just as private sector employers facing skyrocketing insurance rates will have to determine how to manage these spending pressures and share the increased health insurance cost burdens with their employees, public school districts will have to do the same.